Complaints and Disputes

 3. the appeal may be partially upheld

-4. The MC rules that the issue in not one with which the Co-op is concerned
+4. The MC rules that the issue is not one with which the Co-op is concerned

-Summary: At Stage 4 the [third] MC’s decisions are implemented.
+Summary: At Stage 2b the MC’s decisions are implemented.

-Any further appeals or reports of new information should be produced within a month and come to the [fourth] MC
+Any further appeals or reports of new information should be produced within a month and come to the next MC.

 The Secretary will write to all concerned telling them of the MC’s decisions and the reasons for them.
 The letters will be filed in the special Complaints File.

-At Stage 5 the decision of the [fourth] MC is implemented.
+At this stage, the decision of the MC is implemented.

 If the complainant is appealing and their appeal is upheld, the procedure is the same as if the complaint had been upheld.